Psalms For Life

 In ancient Israel, servants owed their masters absolute loyalty, while masters were bound to protect and provide for their servants.
 David begins this psalm, like many others, seeking God’s protection.
 Then he professes his devotion to YHWH and recounts his divine master’s bountiful provision for him.

 What draws us to other gods is thinking they’ll meet needs we can’t trust God to meet.
 David says YHWH meets all his needs and more besides—and God holds David’s destiny in his hands.
-David acknowledges the goodness of God’s numerous gifts: where he’s put him, his constant guidance, and his unfailing support.
+David acknowledges the goodness of God’s many gifts: where he’s put him, his constant guidance, and his unfailing support.
 With so loving and gracious a master, David is determined to look to him always and trust that he’ll keep him from falling.
 David lives in the confidence that, far from abandoning him to death, God will show him the pathway to endless life in his bountiful care.

 David goes far beyond just talking about God’s sure protection and generous provision.
 He speaks about his beloved as a lover does.
 He savors the joy of being in God’s company since God himself is his sustenance and his life.
 Living in God’s presence is in itself his reward.